wfjm/w11/doc/ECO-035-stklim-tbit-fixes.md

       was implanted by ignoring any break condition.
 This gives the expected behavior in all most all cases but deviates in a few corner cases like single stepping code.
-  - fix: implement the approach used by 11/70, but also J11, to set a request flag at the beginning of instruction processing, in state `s_idecode`, and take the tbit trap decision based on that flag at the end of instruction execution.
+  - fix 1: implement the approach used by 11/70, but also J11, to set a request flag at the beginning of instruction processing, in state `s_idecode`, and take the tbit trap decision based on that flag at the end of instruction execution.
+  - fix 2: use the 11/70 logic that the request flag _loads_ the `PSW` tbit instead of _setting_ it when `PSW` tbit=1.
+This ensures that a traced `RTI` or `RTT` does not tbit trap when a `PS` with tbit=0 is loaded.
 - `RESET` wait time
   - issues: on the w11 the `RESET` instruction caused a one-cycle `breset` pulse and continued immediately.
 The clearing of pending interrupts takes